-Helicopter landing area is an area on a ship designated for emergency landing of helicopters.
+Helicopter landing area is an area on a ship designated for occasional or emergency landing of helicopters but not designed for routine helicopter operations.

 Helicopter facility is a helideck with helicopter refueling facilities and a hangar.

 Final approach and take-off area (FATO) is a defined area over which the final phase of the approach manoeuvre to hover or landing of the helicopter is intended to be completed and from which the take-off manoeuvre is commenced.